Hyperbolic sector: Hyperbolic logarithm

 The hyperbolic sector POQ area is equal to logarithm evaluated between S and R.

 It is known that f(x) = x^{p} has an algebraic antiderivative except in the case p = –1 corresponding to the quadrature of the hyperbola.
 The other cases are given by Cavalieri's quadrature formula.
 Whereas quadrature of the parabola had been accomplished by Archimedes in the third century BC (in The Quadrature of the Parabola), the hyperbolic quadrature required the invention in 1647 of a new function: Gregoire de Saint-Vincent addressed the problem of computing the areas bounded by a hyperbola.
 His findings led to the natural logarithm function, once called the hyperbolic logarithm since it is obtained by integrating, or finding the area, under the hyperbola.

 Before 1748 and the publication of Introduction to the Analysis of the Infinite, the natural logarithm was known in terms of the area of a hyperbolic sector.
 Leonhard Euler changed that when he introduced transcendental functions such as 10^{x}.
 Euler identified e as the value of b producing a unit of area (under the hyperbola or in a hyperbolic sector in standard position).
-Then the natural logarithm could be recognized as the inverse function to the transcendental function e^{x}.
+Then the natural logarithm could be recognized as the inverse function to the transcendental exponential function e^{x}.

 Proposition: Given 0 < a < b and P = (a, 1/a), Q = (b, 1/b), the signed area of the hyperbolic sector POQ is log b/a.

 proof: In the figure, POQ = POS + PQRS − QOR.
-Then the equality of areas POS and QOR implies area POQ = area PQRS = $\int_a^b \frac{dx}{x} = \log b - \log a = log \frac{b}{a}$.
+Then the equality of areas POS and QOR implies area POQ = area PQRS = $\int_a^b \frac{dx}{x} = \log b - \log a = \log \frac{b}{a}$.

 In particular, for a hyperbolic sector in standard position (a = 1), the area of the hyperbolic sector is log b.